jmichault/flash_cc2531-dok/en/index.md

 ./cc_write -r 8 -c 0 -d 2 CC2531ZNP-Prod.hex
 ```

-You can also change the default values in  _CCDebugger.h_  and compile the programs by  `make`.

 ## what if it doesn't work?

 1. stop all other programs.